Band Heterotopia of Brain

 B) Manual/bedside tests (simple office tools)

-1. Cognitive screening tasks – picture naming, memory span, and problem-solving give a quick snapshot before formal testing.
+1. Cognitive tasks – picture naming, memory span, and problem-solving give a quick snapshot before formal testing.
 (Standard epilepsy clinic practice.)
 PMC

 2. Motor coordination tasks – finger tapping, heel-to-toe, or drawing shapes check fine and gross motor systems that may be affected by band location.
 PMC